banteg/imagehashmasks/readme.md

 # ImageHashMasks

-Reverse lookup HashMask from image
+Lookup Hashmask NFT index from a picture

 ## Setup